Screened Topsoil

 What Is Screened Topsoil Used For?

 People often ask, what is screened topsoil used for?
 The answer: just about everything in landscaping.
 From garden beds and lawns to large-scale commercial projects, screened topsoil provides a clean, nutrient-rich base for healthy plants.
 It promotes proper drainage, supports root growth, and creates a smooth, level surface.
-Whether you're installing sod or building a flower bed, using screened dirt instead of screen fill dirt ensures your landscape starts off on the right foot.
-If you’re wondering what is screened soil, it’s essentially any soil—topsoil, loam, or compost—that has been screened for consistency and quality.

 Class “B” Soil